Cultural History

 Teaching and Living History collections are actively used by interpreters and visitors.
 Teaching collections support educational activities associated with our exhibits and other programs.
 Living History collections are those things used by interpreters at the Tinsley Historic House and farm.
 The Living History program interprets life in rural Montana between 1890 and 1910.

-If you are interested in visiting Museum of the Rockies to conduct research on any of our collections, please contact the Interim Cultural History Registrar and Collections Manager Melissa Dawn via email or 406.994.2242.
+If you are interested in visiting Museum of the Rockies to research any of our collections, please get in touch with Cultural History Registrar and Collections Manager via email or 406.994.2242.
 Research requests must be submitted with a minimum of four weeks' notice.

 The museum and museum staff are prohibited from offering valuations, appraisals or authentications for artifacts or specimens.
 Appraisals and authentication should be carried out by a certified appraiser or reputable auction house.
 Museum of the Rockies neither endorses nor recommends any particular appraiser.
 The information below is for your information only.